nextflow-io/crg-course-nov16/README.md

 Docker adds to this concept an handy management tool to build, run and share container images.

-These images can be uploaded and published in a centralised repository know as [Docker Hub](https://hub.docker.com), or provided by other parties like for example [Quay](https://quay.io).
+These images can be uploaded and published in a centralised repository know as [Docker Hub](https://hub.docker.com), or hosted by other parties like for example [Quay](https://quay.io).

 ### Step 1 - Run a container

-Run a container is easy as using the following command
+Run a container is easy as using the following command:

 ```
 docker run <container-name>